tripleo1/awesome/README.md

 - [DustinBrett/daedalOS](https://github.com/DustinBrett/daedalOS) - Desktop environment in the browser
 - [RAJAGOPALAN-GANGADHARAN/JS-OS](https://github.com/RAJAGOPALAN-GANGADHARAN/JS-OS) - An Unified Operating System on the web
 - [WardCunningham/remodeling](https://github.com/WardCunningham/remodeling) - The original wiki rewritten as a single page application
+- [az0/linkgopher](https://github.com/az0/linkgopher) - Firefox/Google Chrome add-on: Extracts all links from web page, sorts them, removes duplicates, and displays them in a new tab for inspection or copy and paste into other systems.
 - [ditesh/node-poplib](https://github.com/ditesh/node-poplib) - POP3 client library for Node.js
 - [dosyago/DiskerNet](https://github.com/dosyago/DiskerNet) -  💾 DiskerNet - An internet on yer disk.
 Full text search archive from your browsing and bookmarks.
 Weclome! to the Diskernet:  Your preferred backup solution.
 It's like you're still online!
 Disconnect with Diskernet, an internet for the post-online apocalypse.
 Or the airplane WiFi.
 Or the site goes down.
 Or ...
 You get the picture.
 Get DiskerNet
 - [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension and CLI tool for saving a faithful copy of an entire web page in a single HTML file